 For years, Channel 9 had been the New York home of The Marvel Super Heroes cartoons.
 Debuting in 1966, the syndicated series was often primitively animated, but also featured some terrific voice-acting, and relatively faithful adaptations of their source comic books.
 (Frequently unrecognized today is that it was this program, along with the next season's Fantastic Four and Spider-Man on ABC's Saturday mornings, that introduced most of the country to the sensational Marvel characters and storylines.)

-In the early 1970s, when WOR's broadcast constract for the show finally expired, the syndicator send a note asking for the 16-millimeter film prints to be destroyed.
+In the early 1970s, when WOR's broadcast contract for the show finally expired, the syndicator sent a note asking for the 16-millimeter film prints to be destroyed.
 This was not an unusual request in the era before widespread use of video cartridges, or stations "simply" downloading a show from a satellite feed.
-There were program providers who saw no reason to pay the hefty shipping costs for MULTIPLE cannisters of film.
+There were program providers who saw no reason to pay the hefty shipping costs for MULTIPLE canisters of film.